LioQing/chat-conductor/README.md

-# TypeScript React Template
+# Chat Conductor

-This is a template for TypeScript React projects.
+Chat conductor project.

 ## Environment Setup

 ### Node.js and npm

-We use Node.js \<version> and npm \<version>, so make sure you have that installed.
+We use Node.js 18.17 and npm 9.6, so make sure you have that installed.

-You could use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) (Windows is not recommended to install nvm because it does not get native support) to manage your Node.js and npm versions.
+You could use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) (Windows is not recommended to install pyenv because it does not get native support) to manage your Node.js and npm versions.

 Install the Node.js version you want to use, which also installs the npm.